Lithuania Wedding Traditions

 When is Lithuanian wedding season?

-Lithuanian wedding season runs May through September, with 65% of weddings in June-August when weather permits outdoor celebrations.
-Summer weddings average 20% higher costs due to demand.
-Winter weddings (15% of total) offer venue discounts of 20-40% but limit outdoor ceremony options.
-May and September offer best value combining good weather with lower prices.
+Lithuanian wedding season runs May through September, with the majority of weddings in June-August when weather permits outdoor celebrations.
+Summer weddings typically cost more due to demand.
+Winter weddings offer venue discounts but limit outdoor ceremony options.
+May and September offer good value combining decent weather with lower prices.

 How do Lithuanian wedding gifts work?